Story Arc Not Drawing

 2. If it did draw previously and stopped drawing, this means not all 5 key scenes are set on the evaluate page.

 All of the key scenes for the arc must be set on the Evaluate page for the Story Arc to draw.
-The inciting incident, plot point 1, midpoint, plot point 2, and climax must be set.
+The inciting incident, plot point 1, middle, plot point 2, and climax must be set.

 If the arc previously drew, then it means one of the above scenes got reset and is missing.